Lean Validation: The Fundamental Guide

 What is a smoke test?

-Smoke testing is a technique that enables you to gather real-world, market demand data on your product or service idea as if it was ready for launch (even if that’s not yet the case).
+Smoke testing is a technique that enables you to gather real-world market demand data on your product or service idea as if it were ready for launch (even if that’s not yet the case).

 It involves creating a website for your product or service, complete with images, product specs, and, most importantly, a buy button.
 Consumer tracking tools will also play a key role, providing valuable data on customer behaviour and preferences.